earnaz/Harley-Davidson-CAN-Bus/README.md

 # Harley-Davidson-CAN-Bus

-Project about reverse engineering the canbus system on harley davidson bikes from 2014, bike that was used in the project was a 2017 Forty Eight
+Project about reverse engineering the canbus system on harley davidson bikes from 2014 the bike that was used in this project was a 2017 Forty Eight

 ----------------Hardware tools used for this project was---------------- Arduino Uno board from aliexpress.
 MCP2515 Can Bus Driver Module from aliexpress.
 Breadboard Wires.
 Deutsch 6-pin connector from aliexpress, harley davidson uses the deutsch connector for the diag port.

 ----------------Software used in the project---------------- Arduino IDE
-CanSniffer_Gui from Adam Varga "https://github.com/adamtheone/canDrive" (Python and other dependencies are required to run the CanSniffer_Gui Check his documentation)
+CanSniffer_Gui from Adam Varga "https://github.com/adamtheone/canDrive"
-Can_Sniffer_Arduino as source for the Arduino.
+(Python and other dependencies are required to run the CanSniffer_Gui Check his documentation) Can_Sniffer_Arduino as source for the Arduino.